-Lorella Bertani, member of the Board, is a lawyer, member of the Geneva Bar, she has been acting as Deputy Judge of the Geneva Criminal Court since 2011.
+Lorella Bertani is a lawyer, member of the Geneva Bar, she has been acting as Deputy Judge of the Geneva Criminal Court since 2011.
 She has also been President of the Board of the “Grand Theatre” in Geneva since 2007.
 Before that, she also took many other responsibilities: she was a member of the High Judiciary Council, Member of the Admissions Board for the diplomatic service for eight years and first Vice-President of the Board of Geneva International Airport.